Experienced Cincinnati, Ohio Workers' Compensation Attorney

 - Permanent partial disability compensation

-How Much Does Workers' Comp Pay for Medial Bills?
+How Much Does Workers' Comp Pay for Medical Bills?

 If the pharmacy submitted the bill to the Pharmacy Benefits Manager (PBM) when dispensing the prescription, you will be reimbursed when the claim is allowed.
 If you paid cash for your prescription and the bill was not sent to the PBM, you will need your pharmacist to complete a BWC Outpatient Medical Invoice (C-17) to get reimbursed.